-- Within 20 working days after the announcement of the result of a written test, the student is allowed to inspect his or her graded work upon request.
-A copy of that work will be supplied to the student on request - 2.
+- 1. Within 20 working days after the announcement of the result of a written test, the student is allowed to inspect the student's graded work upon request.
+A copy of that work will be supplied to the student on request. - 2.
 During the period referred to in the first paragraph, the student may inspect the questions and assignments of the test concerned, as well as the standards on which the grade was based.